arjun9978/Zorvyn_Frontend_Assignment/README.md

   - login page while showcasing app features through moving cards transition
   - Smooth transitions between feature highlights

-- **Demo Mode Features: This is a frontend-only demo with the following characteristics**
+- **Frontend dashboard Mode Features: This is a frontend-only demo with the following characteristics**

   - **No Real Backend Required**: All data is stored in browser localStorage
   - **Per-User Data**: Each username gets isolated transaction/report data
   - **Mock API**: All API calls are intercepted and handled locally
   - **Sample Reports**: 2 sample reports included for demonstration
   - **Empty Start**: New users start with zero transactions (add your own!)

 ### What Requires Backend (Future aspect)